-How Health Coaches Are Making an Impact on the Restaurant Industry
+How Health Coaches Are Shaking Up the Restaurant Industry

 What do the restaurant industry and the wellness industry have in common?
 Food!
 Though restaurateurs and health-minded entrepreneurs may not always see eye to eye on the food they’re advocating for, it’s a major part of each business.
 While dining out and eating healthy haven’t always been phrases caught in the same sentence, the world is shifting and health-inspired eateries and nutrition-focused menus are popping up everywhere!